 Still, it’s fairly easy to find a side hustle where you can make a few hundred bucks a month.
-This is especially true with the plethora of sharing economy websites out there.
-Now, anyone can start their own little side hustle business with basically no start up costs at all.
+This is especially true with the plethora of sharing economy and gig economy apps out there.
+Now, anyone can start their own little side hustle business with basically no start-up costs at all.
 And the amount of time you have to put in per month is fairly minimal.

-If I can make over $1,000 per month doing these type of gigs, I’m positive you can find a way to make a few hundred a month on the side as well.
+If I can make over $1,000 per month doing these types of gigs, I’m positive you can find a way to make a few hundred dollars per month on the side as well.

 A Small Amount Can Really Add Up Over Time